Although statistics shows that over 2 million employees across the U.S. pursue workers’ compensation claims…

 We brought our Los Angeles workers’ compensation attorney to spell out how big of an impact California’s uncertain stance on immigration has on workers’ comp across the state.

-Since the risk of deportation and risk of getting your immigration status exposed is still relatively high when filing a workers’ comp claim in California, it is highly advised to be legally represented by a Los Angeles workers’ compensation lawyer in order to ensure that the court – or your employer, for that matter – treats your immigration status as “irrelevant” to your workers’ comp case.
+Since the risk of deportation and risk of getting your immigration status exposed is still relatively high when filing a workers’ comp claim in California, it is highly advised to be legally represented by a Los Angeles workers’ compensation lawyer in order to ensure that the court – or your employer, for that matter – treat your immigration status as “irrelevant” to your workers’ comp case.

 The biggest protection that undocumented workers in California currently have – in addition to the fact that California declared itself a sanctuary state – is that the California Department of Industrial Relations unambiguously declares that all workers across the state are equally protected by employment laws regardless of their legal or immigration status.